Periodontal Health

 Schedule your periodontal health consultation at Whole Dental Wellness today

 Whole Dental Wellness recommends routine visits and a periodontal treatment if there are progressing signs of periodontal disease.
 If you are experiencing unexplained bleeding gums, red, puffy, or recessed gums, our specialist-led dental team wants to see you.
-Call our Birmingham dental office to schedule your periodontal examination today.
+Call our Birmingham or Roseville dental offices to schedule your periodontal examination today.